Woutitit/woutitit.github.io/analysis/documents/small-analysis.md

 Todo, skip a bit ahead and analyze those sections, there were a few interesting harmonies/sections still.

+Also the resolvements are also kind of on D so very strong or sometimes if not (super strong beat) stuff around the root like 9th or 7th resolving, notes that kind of feel like they wanna go up/down to D resolution but that do feel like they want to go and not stay.

 ## Au5 dubstep
 - https://www.youtube.com/watch?v=oLBqmi0ot_g